 The UCSF program is directed by transplant surgeon Dr. Andrew Posselt.
 The team includes nurse practitioners familiar with islet transplantation, pain management specialists, endocrinologists, financial counselors, dietitians and social workers.
 This provides a support network to manage the many issues related to chronic pancreatitis.

-At UCSF, a small group of patients have undergone total pancreatectomy with islet auto-transplantation since 2006.
+At UCSF, more than 100 patients have undergone total pancreatectomy with islet auto-transplantation since 2006.
 All have survived, and more than half did not require insulin after the procedure.
 In keeping with results from the few other institutions using the technique, 70 to 80 percent of our patients substantially decreased their use of pain medications, and 40 to 50 percent were able to stop taking pain medications completely.

 Read about 4-year-old Lorelei's total pancreatectomy with islet auto transplantation.